Tony-stark-Naveen/LockUnclokSound/README.md

 ## 🧠 How It Works

-- Select your **lock / unlock sound files**
+- Select your **lock / unlock texts**
-- Choose a **wallpaper background**
-- Adjust volume & enable settings
-- All settings are stored in:
+- All settings are stored in setting json:

 ```bash
 session_config.json